 You may only drop dependent/family coverage upon the occurrence of a qualifying event or during annual open enrollment.
-Proof of the qualifying event must be provided.
-Qualifying events to cancel a participant's coverage include, but are not limited to:
+Proof of the qualifying event must be provided if dropping dependent(s) outside of open enrollment.
+If you request a dependent to be dropped outside of Open Enrollment, you must complete a Dependent Cancellation form and submit it to the LGHIB within 60 days of the event.